HaoZhangXidian/Subphenotyping-for-PASC/README.md

 Step 2 Train the Topic model

-We prepared both Python and Matlab code for training the topic model
+We prepared both Python and Matlab code for training the topic model.
+The python code is developed based on the Pydpm package (https://github.com/BoChenGroup/pydpm)

 For Python,
 please run "./Python code for training topic modeling/Main_train_topic_model.py"